criteo/mesos-external-container-logger/README.md

 [blog post](https://wjoel.com/mesos-container-log-forwarding-with-filebeat)
 for more information and some example use cases.

-The module has been compiled for Debian 8 (jessie) and Ubuntu 14.04 (Trusty Tahr).
-Use the `compile.sh` and optionally the `build-mesos.sh` scripts to build the module for other version.
+The module has been compiled for Debian 8 (jessie), Debian testing (stretch) and Ubuntu 14.04 (trusty).
+Use the `compile.sh` and optionally the `build-mesos.sh` scripts to build the module for other distributions.
 CMake 3.0.0 or later is required to build, but I have only used 3.2.2.